osegbotonie/enterprise-m365-administration-lab/docs/12-ca-003-block-legacy-authentication.md

 ## 2. Business Objective

-The objective of this policy is to block authentication methods that do not support modern security controls such as Multifactor Authentication (MFA).
+The objective of this policy is to block authentication methods that do not support modern security controls such as Multifactor Authentication (MFA) and other Conditional Access requirements.

-Legacy authentication protocols may expose user accounts to increased risk because they often rely primarily on usernames and passwords and may not support modern identity security controls.
+Legacy authentication protocols can increase the risk of unauthorized access because they may rely primarily on usernames and passwords and may not support modern identity security controls.

-The organization should therefore reduce and, where operationally possible, eliminate legacy authentication.
+The organization should therefore reduce and, where operationally possible, eliminate legacy authentication from the environment.

+The goal is to ensure that authentication requests are processed through modern authentication methods that support the organization's wider identity security architecture.

 ---